DerZade/BackpackOnChest/README.md

 - Zeus compatibility
 - Preserving attachments/magazines of weapons
 - Support for partially full magazines
-- Button in the arsenal to speed things up
+- Button in the arsenal to speed up BOCing
 - Forces the player to walk while carrying an extra backpack
 - Set of functions for mission/script creators ([Docs](https://github.com/DerZade/BackpackOnChest/wiki))